-Food contact materials are defined as materials and articles that come into contact with food during normal end use.
+Food contact materials are defined as materials and articles that come into contact with food during normal end-use.

-To ensure food contact material compliance, it is important to understand that all raw materials, colorants, processing aids, stabilizers, mold release agents, adhesives, etc. are compliant to food contact requirements.
-Food contact materials and substances used within these materials must meet the requirements of both the General Product RSL and the Food Contact RSL.
+It is important to understand that all raw materials, colorants, processing aids, stabilizers, mold release agents, adhesives, etc., comply with food contact requirements to ensure YETI product's food contact material compliance.
+Food contact materials and substances used within these materials must meet the requirements of the General Product RSL and the Food Contact RSL.